Badgerati/Pode/docs/Tutorials/Authentication/Overview.md

 ## Inbuilt Authenticators

-Overtime Pode will start to support inbuilt authentication methods - such as [Windows Active Directory](../Validators/WindowsAD).
-More information can be found in the Validators section.
+Overtime Pode will start to support inbuilt authentication methods - such as [Windows Active Directory](../Inbuilt/WindowsAD).
+More information can be found in the Inbuilt section.

 For example, the below would use the inbuilt Windows AD authentication method: